 Put the design in the hands of users.

-Once enough ideas are gathered, analyzed, and consolidated the next step is to wireframe.
+Once enough ideas are gathered, analyzed, and consolidated the next step is to create flowcharts, wireframes, or wireflows.
 The blueprint for the proposed solution including interaction specs will be created.
 There will be multiple iterations as missing pieces are added and the whole user experience are thought thru.
-If user researchers aren't involved before, they should be now.
+If UX researchers aren't involved before, they should be now.
 Usability tests should be conducted and problem areas addressed.

 Mockups & Prototype

 Communication is the key to a successful product.